Using the Scientific Method to Solve Mysteries

 - Asking a question – why or how?

 - Hypothesis – a fancy name for an educated guess about what causes something to happen.

 - Prediction – what you think will happen if…

 - Testing – this is where you get to experiment and be creative.

-- Conclusion – decide which of your test results best matched a prediction.
+- Conclusion – decide how your test results relate to your predictions.

-- Communicate – your results so others can learn from your work.
+- Communicate – share your results so others can learn from your work.